dcaoyuan/spray-socketio/README.md

 object SimpleServer extends App with MySslConfiguration {
   implicit val system = ActorSystem()

-  class SocketioServer extends Actor with ActorLogging {
+  class SocketIOServer extends Actor with ActorLogging {

     def receive = {
       // when a new connection comes in we register ourselves as the connection handler